TheAMIZZguy/Uni-Schedule-Maker/README.md

 know what my  possible options are.
 Such a project can also be **generalized** to event planning where you might want multiple things to happen at a specific panel, but can't have them all at the same time.

+# User Stories

+- As a user, I want to be able to add a class/event (events) to my list of possibilities (LoP)
+- As a user, I want to be able to add tags to my events
+- As a user, I want to be able to delete an event from my LoP
+- As a user, I want to be able to view the LoP
+- As a user, I want to be able to filter through completed schedules